zoontek/react-native-permissions/README.md

 Request one permission.

-The Rationale is available and read on Android only.
+Note that the `rationale` parameter is only available and used on Android.
-On iOS, update your `Info.plist` with wanted permissions usage descriptions.

 ```ts
 type Rationale = {